-The Commission will implement the UAFP funding for 2023 dedicated to the IMS tool by concluding specific procurement contracts, either within the framework contracts it has already concluded, or by launching calls for tender.
+The Commission will implement the UAFP funding for 2024 dedicated to the IMS by concluding specific procurement contracts, either within the framework contracts it has already concluded, or by launching calls for tender.

-IT development and procurement strategy choices will be subject to pre-approval by the ITCB of the Commission.
+IT development and procurement strategy choices will be subject to pre-approval by the Commission's ITCB.

 6.2.1.
-Development and maintenance of the IMS tool
+Development and maintenance of the IMS

-The Commission will further develop the current IMS tool with the aim of introducing new features and improving user friendliness.
+The Commission will further develop the current Irregularity Management System (IMS) with the aim of introducing new features and improving user friendliness.

 The Commission will use the services of external contractors.
-The total indicative available budget for the procured development and maintenance services for the IMS tool is EUR 513 283.
+The total indicative available budget for the procured development and maintenance services for the IMS is EUR 509 119.

 6.2.2.
-Production services, support and hard- and software
+Production services, support, hardware and software

-The Commission will use the services of external contractors to ensure production services, support, hardware, and software for the IMS tool.
+The Commission will use the services of external contractors to carry out production services and support and provide hardware and software for the IMS.

-The total indicative available budget for production services, support, hardware and software related to the IMS tool is EUR 446 500.
+The total indicative available budget for production services, support, hardware and software related to the IMS is EUR 476 000.